• Skip to main content

 Recipe Notes:

-• This recipe makes 1 ¼ cups of hot chocolate.
-Halve, double, triple (or more!) as needed.
-If you need to make a large amount, multiply the recipe for the number of servings needed and it can either be made as the recipe is written or warmed slowly in a slow cooker / crockpot.
+• This recipe makes 1 ¼ cups of hot chocolate but can be doubled, tripled or quadrupled if needed.
+If you need to make a larger amount, multiply the recipe by the number of servings required and it can either be made in a large pot on the stovetop or warmed slowly in a slow cooker / crockpot.

 • For the best results, use unsweetened, unflavoured oat milk so you can control the flavour and sweetness.
 If you use sweetened oat milk, adjust the sweetener accordingly.